openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   tools, reports, and other features that are available on the pages of the instructor dashboard to manage a running course.

-  For more information, see :ref:`partnercoursestaff:Managing Live Course Index`.
+  For more information, see :ref:`Managing Live Course Index`.

 .. _K: